Benedek4000/eng130_week4_project/db/db.md

     - `X11Forwarding no`
   - we will need to now restart the ssh service to read this additional data
     - `sudo /etc/init.d/ssh restart`
-# DB

-# DB
+## NoSQL Database

+- We are using `MongoDB` as the `NoSQL` database to store the video files.

 ### What is MongoDB?

 - It is a NoSQL database called (Document database)

-- It stores data in flexible JSON - like document
+- It stores data in flexible "JSON-like" document.

-- It is higly scalable and flexible database.
+- It is higly scalable and flexible database, perfect for our scenario.

-### How MongoDB looks when compared to RDBMS

-- In RDBMS the data is stored in tables, whereas in MONGODB the data is stored in JSON format.

-### The Structure of MongoDB database

-- MongoDB physical database contain several logical databases.

-- Each database contain several collections.
-Collection is something like table in relational database.

-- Each collection contains several documents.
-Document is something like record or row in RDBMS.

-### Key Characteristics of MongoDB database
+### Why MongoDB?

 - Installation and setup is very easy

 - All information related to a document is stored in a single place.

+### Structure & Comparision with `RDBMS`

+- MongoDB physical database contains several logical databases.

+- Each database contain several `collections`.
+Collection is similar to table in relational database.

+- Each `collection` contains several `documents`.
+Document is similar to record or row in RDBMS.

+- In RDBMS the data is stored in tables, whereas in MONGODB the data is stored in JSON format.

-### GridFS:
+### Problems

+The maximum BSON document size is 16 megabytes.

+The maximum document size helps ensure that a single document cannot use excessive amount of RAM or, during transmission, excessive amount of bandwidth.

+### Solution - `GridFS API`

+To store documents larger than the maximum size of 16 megabytes, MongoDB provides the GridFS API

-- GridFS basically takes afile and breaks it up into multiple chiunks which are stored as individual documents in two collectobs:
+- GridFS basically takes a file and breaks it up into multiple chunks which are stored as individual documents in two collections:

  - the chunk collection (stores the document parts), and